nice/clarity/src/content/blog/sample-post-3.md

 ---
-title: "A Journey into Urban Landscapes"
+title: "Capturing Coastal Beauty"
-description: 'Hidden gems waiting to be discovered through the lens of a camera'
+description: "Timeless allure to the coastal regions of our planet"
-excerpt: 'Embark on a visual exploration of the urban jungle as we capture the essence of bustling cityscapes, architectural marvels, and hidden gems waiting to be discovered through the lens of a camera.'
+excerpt: "From the rugged cliffs of the Pacific Northwest to the sun-kissed shores of the Mediterranean, coastal landscapes offer an endless array of photographic opportunities."

-imageUrl: '/blog-placeholder-3.jpg'
+imageUrl: "/placeholder-3.jpg"
-imageAlt: "hello world"
+imageAlt: "beautiful beach with clear blue water"

 pubDate: 'Feb 21 2024'